StardustDL/raft-impl/README.md

   [-w <parallelism=the number of CPU cores>]
 ```

-Suggest set `-w 1` to use serial testing since some tests will fail when run them parallel.
+Recommend to set `-w 1` to use serial testing since some tests will fail when run them parallel.

 The result will be under the directory `logs`.
 All failed tests' logs will be recorded.

+Also you can execute `test.sh` to run serial and parallel batch-tests.

 ## Results